 Air quality app under 'coordinated attack' in Vietnam amid heavy Hanoi smog

-HANOI, Oct 7 (Reuters) - Independent online air quality index monitor AirVisual said on Monday it is under "coordinated attack" to discredit the company after its data showed Hanoi has at times recently topped the list of the most polluted cities in the world.
+HANOI, Oct 7 (Reuters) - Independent online air quality index monitor AirVisual said on Monday it is under "coordinated attack" to discredit the company after its data showed Hanoi has at times recently topped its list of 90 major cities which suffer from air pollution.

 Air pollution in Hanoi and other major cities in Vietnam has hit its worst-ever levels, with the government's Environment Administration last week warning people to limit outdoor activities.

-Pollution could become a key political issue in Vietnam, where protests have been held against the degradation of the environment.
+Pollution could become a key political issue in the Southeast Asian country, where protests have been held against the degradation of the environment.

 "AirVisual has received abusive and threatening messages posted on Facebook and on the Apple App Store and Google Play Store," it said in a statement on Monday.